 Wooden and Warren (2004) as well as Watson (2005) stated that the causal workers are on a temporary employment contract with generally limited entitlements to benefits and little or no security of employment.
 Temporary employees are one who performs work under the control and direction of an employer for a short, fixed term, week to week or month to month (Rogers, 1992).
 Temporary employees as defined by Forde (2001) as a worker who is not permanently hired but hired just for limited periods of time.
-Benefits of temporary employees do not receive the same wages as permanent employees doing the same work (Coates, 1997).
+Benefits of temporary employment: Temporary employees reduce wages and benefits cost.
+Typically, part-time employees do not receive the same wages as permanent employees doing the same work (Coates, 1997).